SashaLevkovich/middle.messenger.praktikum.yandex/README.md

 User Information Management: Ability to modify user data, change avatar, and update password.
 Chat Functionality: Features for managing user chats including listing user chats, creating new chats, adding users to chats, and removing users from chats.

+# Testing and Pre-commit Setup

+Test Framework: Mocha and Chai are used for testing.
+The Block, Router, and Fetch classes have been thoroughly tested.
+Pre-commit Setup: Husky is used for pre-commit hooks configuration.

 ## Deploy link

 [Dark messenger](https://darkmessenger.netlify.app)